Esri/lerc/README.md

 - Build it.
 Should create `LercTest`.
 - Run it.

+LERC can also be used as a compression mode for the MRF format via [GDAL](http://gdal.org) release 2.1 or newer.

-## Lerc Properties
+## LERC Properties

 - works on any common data type, not just 8 bit: char, byte, short, ushort, int, uint, float, double.

 - works with any given MaxZError or max coding error per pixel.

-- can work with a bit mask that specifies which pixels are valid and which ones are not.
+- can work with a byte mask that specifies which pixels are valid and which ones are not.

 - is very fast: encoding time is about 20-30 ms per MegaPixel per band, decoding time is about 5 ms per MegaPixel per band.